-- Jeweler’s rouge – light abrasive used with a soft cloth for final polishing on fine metals in jewelry and lenses.
+- Jeweller’s rouge – light abrasive used with a soft cloth for final polishing on fine metals in jewelry and lenses.

 - Paints – acrylic, tempura, fresco, watercolors, oil based, and rust-hindering versions.

-- Primer for metal and wood – creates a solid layer for hinder rust and bleed-through.
+- Primer for metal and wood – creates a solid layer to hinder rust and bleed-through.

 - Glazes – for ceramics to provide all shades and tints of pink to maroon.

 - Stains – used for wood and plaster applications.

 One of hematite’s major applications is in the drilling space, particularly for oil and gas.
 Hematite lends itself to be included in drilling muds where its properties mean that wetting is reduced and enhanced flow properties may be observed.
 Drilling tends to proceed via the addition of muds, as below, and hematite acts in many scenarios as a weighting material - i.e. a material that increases the mud’s density.

 Hematite In Oil Based Mud (OBM)